dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ## 3 - Groups of mesh objects and clicking groups of objects

-ANother note worthy use case example of the object3d parent property might have to do with clicking a group of mesh objects rather than just a single stand alone mesh object.
+Another note worthy use case example of the object3d parent property might have to do with clicking a group of mesh objects rather than just a single stand alone mesh object.
+When I say clicking I mean just that as in this section I will be going over an example that makes use of the raycaster class.
+As the name suggests  the raycaster class is a way to go about shooting a ray outward from a given point in space outward by a given direction.
+When doing so we can check if there are any objects that are along this ray.
+So for example I can use this raycaster to find if a mesh is along a ray from the current position of a camera, outward from the current facing direction of the camera.

 ### 3.1 - The main javaScript file